Mjrovai/Mapping_Covid-19_Brazil/README.md

 <h3>Content of subfolders:</h3>

-- /videos have short videos showing the development of Covid-19 in Brazil and main states.
+- <a href="/videos"> /videos </a> have short videos showing the development of Covid-19 in Brazil and main states.

-- /graphs have all timeline graphs of main brazilian cities
+- <a href="/graphs"> /graphs </a> have all timeline graphs of main brazilian cities

-- /images have all below most updated mapsmaps
+- <a href="/images"> /images </a> have all below most updated mapsmaps

 <h3>General Situation in Brazil:</h3>